 - Continuously “reselling” your company’s capabilities.

-- Realistic expectations are usually established and managed as a group of construction professionals (rather than a Pinterest page or DIY network).
+- Realistic expectations are often established and managed as a group of construction professionals.
+(This is as opposed to a Pinterest page or DIY network.)

 - Larger contract sizes — stability for the crews.